The Shawshank Redemption (1994)

 Andy Dufresne: [turns to walk away] You'll have to pry it up... to see.

-Warden Samuel Norton: I believe in two things: discipline and the Bible.
+Warden Samuel Norton: [to the new inmates] I believe in two things: discipline and the Bible.
 Here you'll receive both.
 Put your trust in the Lord; your ass belongs to me.
 Welcome to Shawshank.

 Warden Samuel Norton: [after Andy escapes] Well?